 The data on seed germination parameters and pollen fertility in first mutant (M1) generation for colchicine (Col), EMS and sodium azide (SA) treatments in Dianthus caryophyllus are given in table 1.
-It was evidenced from table 1 that with increase in the mutagenic concentration or dose, the percentage germination had gone down except in Col, where it gears up; however, the effects of the chemicals differed considerably from each other.
-It was also recorded by Nandanwar and Khamankar (1996) and Sing et al. (1997) in mungbean and Mehetre et al. (1994) in soybean.
+It was evidenced from table 1 that with increase in the mutagenic concentration or dose, the percentage germination had gone down except in Col, where it gears up; however, the effects of the chemicals differed considerably from each other [25, 26] .
 In Carnation, as compared to the control (76%), the germination percentage was lower in EMS and SA treatments.
 It was noted that 67.67, 64.67 and 51% on 0.1, 0.4 and 0.7% of EMS; 69.67, 62.3 and 52.67% on 0.1, 0.4 and 0.7% of SA, respectively.
 In 0.1, 0.4 and 0.7% of Col., it was 77.3, 80.3 and 84.3%, respectively, i.e., all values were higher than the control set.
-Similar results were also reported for EMS in soybean (Pedavai and Dhanavel, 2004) and in mungbean (Singh and Kole, 2005). rate Similarly, the survival during germination period of the treated seeds reduced with increased dose of mutagens in M1 generation, except in colchicine, where it was fully opposite.
+Similar results were also reported for EMS in soybean [27] and in mungbean [28].
+Similarly, the survival rate during germination period of the treated seeds reduced with increased dose of mutagens in M1 generation, except in colchicine, where it was fully opposite.
 The lowest laboratory germination of 51% with lowest survival seedling (153 out of 300) was recorded in 0.7% EMS.
 Survival at flowering stage or at maturity due to different mutagenic doses was ranged 38.9-71.3% in colchicine, 41.7-69.6% in EMS and 46.4-78.9% in sodium azide, whereas control at 91.67, that means compared to control, treatments were still less.
 We see that, colchicine treatment firstly gears up the germinability, but they were not survived no longer till the maturity.
-A reduction in germination and plant survival in M1 generation of Dianthus due to mutagenic treatments has also been reported by Mahna et al. (1989) in Vigna mungo and Afsar et al. (1980) in Rice.
-They observed that, in general, an increase in SA concentration resulted in decrease the germination; the plant survival was also decreased with the increase mutagenic dose, which is in accordance with the present findings.
+A reduction in germination and plant survival in M1 generation of Dianthus due to mutagenic treatments has also been reported in Vigna mungo [29] and in Rice [30].
+They observed that, in general, an increase in SA concentration resulted in decrease in germination; the plant survival was also decreased with the mutagenic dose increase, which is in accordance with the present findings.